-The objective of this research is to provide the critical technological breakthroughs needed to shape current and future networked operational environments consisting of Army multi-agent, mixed-agent (humans, robots, associate agents, and intelligent systems) in distributed network systems to: (1) effectively enable teaming among human, robotic, and mixed-agent capabilities for collaborative decision-making and enhanced team performance in dynamic, and complex socio-technical environments; (2) ensure that diverse teams of Soldiers comprehend new and critical information to achieve unprecedented situational awareness, while maintaining optimal information burden on individuals; and (3) interact effectively with Soldiers and non-combatants in civil military scenarios to foster trust and gain community acceptance across cultures, and within complex, dynamic, and politically sensitive environments; and understand the complex dense urban environment battlespace and the diverse socio-cultural dynamics in a dense urban environment to allow Soldiers to effectively execute mission plans, sustain military forces, and provide humanitarian support to civil populations.
+The objective of this research is to provide the critical technological breakthroughs needed to shape current and future networked operational environments consisting of Army multi-agent, mixed-agent (humans, robots, associate agents, and intelligent systems) in distributed network systems to: (1) effectively enable teaming among human, robotic, and mixed-agent capabilities for collaborative decision-making and enhanced team performance in dynamic, and complex socio-technical environments; (2) ensure that diverse teams of Soldiers comprehend new and critical information to achieve unprecedented situational awareness, while maintaining optimal information burden on individuals; and (3) interact effectively with Soldiers and noncombatants in civil military scenarios to foster trust and gain community acceptance across cultures, and within complex, dynamic, and politically sensitive environments; and visualize and understand the complex dense urban environment to allow Soldiers to effectively execute mission plans, sustain military forces, predict population behavior, and provide humanitarian support to civil populations.

-- i.
-Human-Agent Teams: the establishment and calibration of trust, the processes required for deep collaboration, and dynamic and individualized interactions. - ii.
-Socio-Technical Systems: the networks required to support distributed, coordinated, and collaborative decision making across teams, with an emphasis on mission command and the cyber domain. - iii.
+i.
+Human-Agent Teams: the establishment and calibration of trust, the processes required for deep collaboration, and dynamic and individualized interactions.

+ii.
+Socio-Technical Systems: the networks required to support distributed, coordinated, and collaborative decision making across teams, with an emphasis on mission command and the cyber domain.

+iii.
 Socio-Cultural Influences: captured in virtual agents for training and operational contexts, the influences on decision making.